Multiple people receiving asylum support in West Lindsey – as numbers jump across UK

 Advertisement

-The Refugee Council, a campaign group for refugees, said that the Prime Minister "had offered little in terms of concrete steps" to clear the backlog, adding that it is concerned the commitment will not be delivered.

-Tamsin Baxter, executive director of external affairs at the charity, said: "As the number of people waiting for a decision grows, so does the number of people left in limbo, unable to work and dependent on the Home Office for accommodation and financial support."
+Tamsin Baxter, charity executive director of external affairs, said: “As the number of people waiting for a decision grows, so does the number of people left in limbo, unable to work and dependent on the Home Office for accommodation and financial support.”

 Across the East Midlands, 2,909 people were receiving Section 95 support at the end of September, up from 2,298 in September 2021.